Mocherexs/Superstore-Analysis/README.md

 | 2018-11 | 117,938.14 | 93,846.40 |
 | 2018-12 | 83,030.38 | 92,805.56 |

 November 2018 is the single biggest month in the dataset at $117.9K, more than double a typical spring month.
-The moving average never turns down across the four years, which is the real evidence the growth is structural.
+The moving average ends the period far above where it started, and its last reading is nearly double the first, which is the real evidence the growth is structural.

 ## 03: A balanced book with a concentration risk